ncbdrck/realros/README.md

 ## Prerequisites

-Before installing ROS_RL, make sure you have the following prerequisites:
+Before installing RealROS, make sure you have the following prerequisites:

 ### ROS Installation

-ROS_RL requires a working installation of ROS.
+RealROS requires a working installation of ROS.
 If you haven't installed ROS yet, please follow the official [ROS installation guide](http://wiki.ros.org/ROS/Installation) for your specific operating system.
 This package has been tested with [ROS Noetic](http://wiki.ros.org/noetic) version, and the following instructions will guide you through the installation of ROS Noetic on Ubuntu 20.04:
 ```shell
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
 sudo apt install curl